MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/lfric_datamodel.rst

 meshes.

-The structure of the next few sections is as follows: The :ref:`Key Concepts and Requirements <section concepts>` section lists the key requirements of the LFRic model that motivate the design, and defines some terms.
-An :ref:`overview of the PSyKAl design <section psykal>` follows, describing the PSyKAl architecture of the core science code within the model, and illustrating how scientists will typically contribute new science to existing models.
+The structure of the next few sections is as follows: The :ref:`Key Concepts and Requirements <lfric concepts>` section lists the key requirements of the LFRic model that motivate the design, and defines some terms.
+An :ref:`overview of the PSyKAl design <psykal overview>` follows, describing the PSyKAl architecture of the core science code within the model, and illustrating how scientists will typically contribute new science to existing models.
 Code examples derived from LFRic atmosphere model illustrate the descriptions.

-.. _section concepts:
+.. _lfric concepts:

 Key Concepts and Requirements
 -----------------------------